2006 Brickyard 400: Background

 The Allstate 400 at the Brickyard was the 21st out of 36 scheduled stock car races of the 2006 NASCAR Nextel Cup Series.
-It was held on August 6, 2006 at Indianapolis Motor Speedway in Speedway, Indiana, a superspeedway that holds NASCAR races.
+It was held on August 6, 2006, at Indianapolis Motor Speedway in Speedway, Indiana, a superspeedway that holds NASCAR races.
 Indianapolis Motor Speedway's standard layout is a 2.5 mi four-turn rectangular-oval track.
 Its turns are banked at nine degrees, and neither the front stretch (the location of the finish line) nor the back stretch are banked.

 Before the race Jimmie Johnson led the Drivers' Championship with 2,939 points, with Matt Kenseth in second and Jeff Burton third.
 Kyle Busch and Kevin Harvick were fourth and fifth.
-Mark Martin, Kasey Kahne, Denny Hamlin, Jeff Gordon and Tony Stewart rounded out the top ten.
+Mark Martin, Kasey Kahne, Denny Hamlin, Jeff Gordon and Tony Stewart rounded out the top ten with six races of the regular season remaining until the Chase for the Nextel Cup.
 Chevrolet led the Manufacturers' Championship with 150 points; Dodge was second with 117 points, with Ford a close third on 113.
 Stewart was the race's defending champion.

 In preparation for the race, NASCAR held the fifth of its six test days for Nextel Cup entrants on July 10–12 at Indianapolis Motor Speedway.
 Sessions began at 9:00 a.m.
 EST, and concluded at 6:00 p.m.
 58 cars, participated in the July 10 morning session, while 63 were entered for the afternoon session.
 Dale Earnhardt Jr. was quickest with a speed of 177.518 mph and Robby Gordon had the highest speed of 177.204 mph in the afternoon session.
 Sterling Marlin, David Stremme, Kenseth, Chad Chaffin and Greg Biffle all damaged their cars in collisions with the barriers lining the track.
 The second day of testing was cancelled because of rain.
 The start of the final day of testing was delayed because of further rain where 42 cars took part.
 Reed Sorenson recorded the fastest speed of all three days of 181.892 mph in the day's sole testing session.

 Robert Yates Racing development driver Stephen Leicht was entered for the race in his attempt to become the youngest person in history to qualify for a Nextel Cup Series race.
 His Busch Series race seat was taken by David Gilliland to enable full concentrate on the race for Leicht.
 After taking the pole position for the Pepsi 400 in July, and leading the race with two laps to go before placing fourth, No Fear Racing's Boris Said attempted to qualify for the round at Indianapolis Motor Speedway.
 Bobby Hamilton Jr. of Bobby Hamilton Racing confirmed through a press release that he would enter the Brickyard 400, and would also compete in the Craftsman Truck Series race at Indianapolis Raceway Park.